BuoyantIO/strest-grpc/README.md

 Replace `latest` with whatever tag you are trying to build.

-### `strest-max-rps`
+### `strest-grpc max-rps`

-`strest-max-rps` will calculate the maximum RPS that a strest-server or intermediary can sustain.
+`strest-grpc max-rps` will calculate the maximum RPS that a strest-server or intermediary can sustain.
 The `maxConcurrency` score lets you know what at which point adding more clients no longer improves overall throughput.
-This calculation is based on the Universal Scalability Law and can change dramatically based on the envinronment and resources available.
+This calculation is based on the Universal Scalability Law and can change dramatically based on the environment and resources available.

 ## Releasing